Canonical does a solid job of live patching, but is it worth the relatively high fees? Besides, what about your other Linux distributions?

 As an alternative, you might want to think about TuxCare’s KernelCare Enterprise.
 Let’s take a deep dive into the differences between the two tools.

 Live Linux kernel patching has been around for over a decade, with the first workable solution emerging at MIT in 2009.
 It was called KSplice.
-The team at CloudLinux quickly followed with KernelCare, and many major Linux vendors have produced live patching tools in the meantime.
-For Ubuntu users, there is Livepatch to provide security updates.
+The team at CloudLinux quickly followed with KernelCare, which is now offered by TuxCare, and many major Linux vendors have produced live patching tools as well.
+For Ubuntu users, in addition to KernelCare Enterprise from TuxCare, there is Canonical’s Livepatch to provide security updates.